trilatus/Torn-HIGH-LOW-Helper/README.md

 I'm lazy, so do Ctrl + C to exit the game loop :)
 Also, I've not added exceptions, so if you enter an invalid letter or number, it will just fail, and you will have to restart.
 I did this quickly during a break, so it's not a solid program—bare minimum.

+#  HOW TO USE IT WILL COME SOON